Off-Campus Housing for 2014-2015

 - 23 years of age or older on/by the first day of class (September 2, 2014)

-- Home ownership (student name is sole name on mortgage), immediate family member owns a home (parent/legal guardian or sibling's name is sole name on mortgage) in St.Peter or 15-mile radius of Gustavus.
+- Home ownership (student name is sole name on mortgage), immediate family member owns a home (parent/legal guardian or sibling's name is sole name on mortgage) in St.Peter or within 15 miles from Gustavus.
 Houses owned by investment groups or corporations (group or company name is on mortgage) of which a student or family member is a part of will not be considered for automatic permission.

 Consideration for automatic approval: